PD Info Public Domain Information Project

 Popular Song

 1924 - w.m.
-Gus Kahn, Ernie Erdman, Billie Meyers, Elmer Schobel P - The Vagabond Lover PD Reprint
+Gus Kahn, Ernie Erdman, Billie Meyers, Elmer Schobel P - The Vagabond Lover

 O Katharina